shaka-project/eme-encryption-scheme-polyfill/README.md

-# EME Encryption Scheme Polyfill
+# EME & MediaCapabilities Encryption Scheme Polyfill

 A polyfill to add support for EncryptionScheme queries in EME and MediaCapabilities.